 - Use of animal testing

 - Differences between science and pseudo-science

 - Dissection skills

 - Proper usage and pronunciation of terms

 - Environmental awareness and proper disposal of hazardous waste

 EXPECTED STUDENT COMPETENCIES:

-The goal is to survey the anatomy and physiology of the human nervous system, including the organs of the special senses.
+The goal is to complete the survey of the anatomy and physiology of the human nervous system, focusing on the brain, cranial nerves, autonomic nervous systems including the organs of the special senses.
 Another goal is to develop an understanding of the role that the nervous system plays in regulating the functions of other organ systems.

 2.0 INTRODUCTION TO THE ENDOCRINE SYSTEM

 The goal is to survey the anatomical and physiological components of the human endocrine system, and to develop an understanding of the role that the endocrine system plays in controlling the functions of other organ systems.